 • even if you correctly use the herbicide, you need to consider everything - even the weather conditions.
 Because the demolition of a chemical by wind can spread it to cultivated plants that are sensitive to it.

-Herbicides are grouped on the basis of their methodapplication and chemical properties.
-Also they are subdivided by terms of application.
-There are pre-emergence and post-emergence herbicides, as well as selective and herbicides of continuous action.
-Carefully study the consequences of herbicide effects on the environment - its potential danger for both humans and other plants.
-When studying the consequences, it is necessary to find out how the herbicide moves in the soil, decomposes, evaporates and binds to the soil, as far as it is toxic to animals and fish.
-The manual contains most of this information and guidance on the use of the chemical.
-Following this instruction, it is possible to minimize the negative impact of these drugs on the environment.
-Additional information on the interaction of herbicide with plants and soil, toxicological properties, precautions and questions of use can be obtained from a specialist.
+Herbicides are grouped based on their method ofapplication and chemical properties.
+They are also divided by application time.
+There are pre-emergence and post-emergence herbicides, as well as selective and continuous action herbicides.
+Carefully study the effects of the herbicide on the environment - its potential danger to both humans and other plants.
+When studying the effects, it is imperative to find out how the herbicide moves in the soil, decomposes, evaporates and binds to the soil, how toxic it is to animals and fish.
+The instructions contain most of this information and guidelines for using the chemical.
+Following these instructions, you can minimize the negative impact of these preparations on the environment.
+Additional information on the interaction of the herbicide with plants and soil, toxicological properties, precautions and questions about use can be obtained from a specialist.

 Comments